Residential tenancy disputes

 If QCAT makes a decision which you consider to be unfair or unjust, you may be able to appeal that decision.
 See our website for information about how to appeal a QCAT decision.

-Rental agreements in Queensland are regulated by the Residential Tenancies Authority (RTA).
+Rental agreements in Queensland are regulated by the RTA.

 When you rent a house, townhouse, unit or apartment in Queensland, you enter a legally binding agreement with the property manager or owner called a General Tenancy Agreement.